united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 weight = 2000
 +++

-  In this chapter, we will guide you through the installation of your first local instance of the UMH using the Management Console.
-We will also explain how the basic components work together.
+  In this chapter, we will guide you through the installation of the Management Console and your first local instance of the UMH.
+We will also explain how the basic components work together, by creating a first Node-RED flow and a Grafana dashboard.
 Check out the image below for an
   overview:

 ![Untitled](/images/getstarted/managingTheSystem/getStartedUMHSimplifiedpng.png)